Four factors have contributed to the consensus opinion that early sources dated John’s apocalyptic vision late in Domitian’s reign:

 This argument from Irenaeus for the early date, first noted by J. O. F. Murray in 1914, has been discussed in two recent monographs but has not yet to received a response from proponents of the late date.

-According to Tertullian, John was immersed into a vat of boiling oil but emerged unhurt, before being sent into exile:
+According to Tertullian, John was immersed into a vat of boiling oil but emerged unhurt, before being sent into exile.
+He thus speaks of Rome as the place

-Some scholars think that Tertullian implies that all three suffered at the same time.
-Perhaps, but late-daters point out that this cannot be proven.
+Some scholars think that Tertullian implies that all three apostles suffered at the same time.
+Perhaps, though late-daters point out that this cannot be proven with certainty.

 However, the discussion does not end there; Jerome quoted Tertullian (presumably from a lost work) to the effect that John was placed in boiling oil in Nero’s reign: